MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 **Key success factors**

 Over the years we have learned about what makes an intranet successful.
-These are known factors that can help accelerate the creation, adoption, and over all success of your intranet:
+These factors can help accelerate the creation, adoption, and overall success of your intranet:

 > [!div class="checklist"]
 > * Have an executive sponsor and identify intranet champions
-> * Established KPIs that are regularly communicated from the project's start to finish
+> * Establish KPIs that are regularly communicated from the project's start to finish
 > * Design for simplicity and longevity
 > * Involve your business owners and other decision makers
 > * Ask for feedback from users during all stages of the design process